playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-intro-to-components/index.md

 > While the above seems intimidating, it's worth mentioning that you'll likely never need to fall back on using `createElement` in an actual production application.
 Instead, this demonstrates why you need Babel in React applications.
 >
 > You also likely do not need to set up Babel yourself from scratch.
-Most tools that integrate with React handles it out-of-the-box for you invisibly.
+Most tools that integrate with React handle it out-of-the-box for you invisibly.

 ## Angular